MohamedKhalifa11/share-it/README.md

 ## Features

-- **Blog Creation with Real-Time Preview**: Users can create engaging blog posts by adding a title, description, category, pitch, and an image URL.
-The real-time image preview enhances the content creation experience, allowing users to see how their blog will appear instantly.
+- **Dynamic Blog Viewing**: Users can view comprehensive blog posts, complete with real-time view counts, providing insights into content popularity.

 - **Seamless User Authentication**: Integrated with **Sanity** and **NextAuth**, the app offers secure and user-friendly authentication via Gmail and GitHub, ensuring data security and ease of access.